jaclarner/jaclarner/content/research/index.md

 # Disability and Political Psychology

+I examine how disability status shapes political identity formation, policy attitudes, and support for redistribution.
+This research challenges conventional assumptions about disability politics by demonstrating how perceptions of deservingness condition public support for welfare programs, even for stereotypically "deserving" groups like people with disabilities.

 - **Responsibility for Impairment Shapes the Perceived Deservingness of Welfare Recipients with Disabilities** *Political Psychology*, (2024), 00, 1–24.
 With Joshua Thorp. <br> [Paper](https://orca.cardiff.ac.uk/id/eprint/166755/4/Political%20Psychology%20-%202024%20-%20Thorp%20-%20Responsibility%20for%20impairment%20shapes%20the%20perceived%20deservingness%20of%20welfare%20claimants.pdf) | [Registration](https://aspredicted.org/blind.php?x=iz9iv8)